uzimpp/Tcas_Line_Chatbot/README.md

 - [ ] Get creditentials from your google sheets and rename that json file to creds.json according to this https://stackpython.medium.com/%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B9%83%E0%B8%8A%E0%B9%89%E0%B8%87%E0%B8%B2%E0%B8%99-python-%E0%B8%84%E0%B8%A7%E0%B8%9A%E0%B8%84%E0%B8%B8%E0%B8%A1-google-sheet-665a6dca077d
 - [ ] Adapt guide, website, reporting, other and more (in handle message function) to your usage
 - [ ] Test your code by using Ngrok or something to connect your LINE Official Account with a webhook
-- [ ] Deploy this to AWS Lambda from this https://www.linkedin.com/pulse/add-external-python-libraries-aws-lambda-using-layers-gabe-olokun/ and this https://docs.aws.amazon.com/lambda/latest/dg/python-package.html
+- [ ] When you are done adjusting your code.
+Deploy this to AWS Lambda from this https://www.linkedin.com/pulse/add-external-python-libraries-aws-lambda-using-layers-gabe-olokun/ and this https://docs.aws.amazon.com/lambda/latest/dg/python-package.html

 # To be honest
-I used ChatGPT to fix most of the problems which I have found since I started this porject from literally 0 to be able to finish this chatbot.
+- I used ChatGPT to fix most of the problems which I have found since I started this porject from literally 0 to be able to finish this chatbot.
-I have learned so many many things such as planning a bot.
+- I have learned so many many things such as planning a bot.
 For example , planning which functions should be in the chatbot or which isn't.
 This is able to guide me how to code quite a lot.